AreImanth/dbms-library-management-project-/README.md

 4. Run the Python script: `python your_script_name.py`

+### note:
+Forks are much appreciated.
-note: you can add or delete entites in the database and changes can be done to the python script accordingly.
+The entities for the database can be added or removed as for the requirements and changes can be done to the python script accordingly.

+#### i will also try to upload the GUI for the project as early as possible.